apmckinlay/natureapp/plants/wildstraw.md

 keywords: [berry]
 aka: ["Virginia Strawberry"]
 ---
-Wild Strawberry is better known for its tiny, very flavorful red **fruit** which ripen in early summer.
-The low-lying plant is only 4-7 in tall with clusters of 3 dark-green, serrated **leaflets**.
+Wild Strawberry are better known for their tiny, very flavorful red **fruit** which ripen in early summer.
+The low-lying plants are only 4-7 in tall with clusters of 3 dark-green, serrated **leaflets**.
 The small white **flowers** have 5 petals around a centre of yellow stamens.

 Wild Strawberry can be found in grasslands and open forested areas throughout North America.
-It can often be found in patches as it spreads by sending out runners to form new plants.
+They can often be found in patches as they spread by sending out runners to form new plants.

-**Did you know?** The small seeds on the surface of the strawberry are the actual fruit.
+**Did you know?** The small seeds on the surface of a strawberry are the actual fruit.
 The red berry is just a receptacle for the seeds.

 <!-- generated, do not edit -->
 **See Also:**